 Percale and sateen weave are among the popular weaving techniques.
 Percale creates a tightly woven fabric whereas sateen gives that buttery-smooth feel with a subtle luminous finish.
 Sateen sheets are inherently wrinkle-resistant so constant ironing is the least of your worries.

-Short Fibers
+Short Fibres

 When choosing bedding sheets, take into consideration the fiber length as well.